degatchi/mev-template-rs/README.md

 I wrote an article [How To Build A MEV Bot](https://www.degatchi.com/articles/how-to-build-a-mev-bot) that explains the overall architecture you need to think of to build a bot - from getting a strategy and fetching data to general tips on design structure (that you most likely wont find anywhere else).

 I've built out a fair few foundational features that you can customsie to your liking.
-Whether your strategy utilises a mempool scanner, next block strategy, event streaming, this repo lays the basics out so you don't need to copy and paste your bots for new strategies.
+Whether your strategy utilises a mempool scanner, next block strategy, event streaming, this repo lays the basics out so you don't need to copy and paste your bots for new strategies. s

-Majority of these features can be expanded upon to become much more comprehensive, however it's not wise to open source it since that'll be your competition ;)
+Majority of these features can be expanded upon to become much more comprehensive, however it's not wise to open source it since your competition will either use it/know how advance your system is ;)

-Having said that, I wanted to create something to help people that are struggling to get into MEV.
-Despite it being a highly competitive field where this repo would enhance/onboard new competitors, I wanted to help the people that are in the same position as I once was.
+Having said that, the aim of this was to create something to help people that are struggling to get into MEV.
+Despite it being a highly competitive field where this repo would enhance/onboard new competitors, I wanted to give people that are in the same position as I once was a chance to break into the field.
 It's a cold world out there in MEV-land but hopefully this will give you that inspiration you need to keep pushing forward <3

 ## Quick Start